 While punting down the River Cam, you get a marvellous view of the “Backs” or gardens of the colleges and your guide will regale you with tales of rivalry between the colleges and quirky traditions that have existed for centuries.

-One tale of rivalry between St John’s College (above) and Trinity College explains the missing clock-faces on the tower.
+One tale of rivalry between St John’s College (above) and Trinity College explains the missing clock faces on the tower.
 One story claims there was a race to be the last chiming clocktower installed in Cambridge (apparently there was a limit on the number of chiming towers).
-From the blank clock-faces, it is safe to presume that Trinity College won that race.
+From the blank clock faces, it is safe to presume that Trinity College won that race.Â

-You lazily float under the iconic Bridge of Sighs as the guide uses his pole to propel the flat bottomed boat.
+You lazily float under the iconic Bridge of Sighs as the guide uses his pole to propel the flat-bottomed boat.
 Brave enough?
 You can rent your own punt but the steering looks a little tricky!

-The Round Church
+The Round Church In Cambridge

 The Church of the Holy Sepulchre (the Round Church), built in the 12th century, is one of only four medieval round churches still in use in England.
 It is certainly worth a look inside to see the round nave and the medieval carved faces peering down.

-Entrance Fee: £2.50 ($4.15 Canadian)
+Entrance Fee: £3.50

 Great St Mary’s

 Great St. Mary’s is in the heart of Cambridge.
-The bells of this 15th century church chime loudly, calling parishioners to join them for service.
+The bells of this 15th-century church chime loudly, calling parishioners to join them for service.
 The bells are manually rung by members of the oldest bellringing society in Britain.
-On my climb up the tower I passed young and old bellringers, proudly on their way to their bell ringing shift.
+On my climb up the tower, I passed young and old bellringers, proudly on their way to their bell-ringing shift.

 Climb the tower for great views over King’s College and Cambridge.
 You pass the chamber of bells on the stairway.

-Tower Fee: £3/$5.00 Canadian
+Tower Fee: £6

 Ready to stop for a pint and a bite?
+Head to The Eagle

 This pub has been around for a while… since 1600.
 It is worth having a pint there to gaze at the ceiling and find graffiti and signatures from British and American World War II pilots.